dreameatergames/nuquake_enhanced/README.md

-# nuQuake Enhanced © 2024 HaydenKow/David Croshaw
+# nuQuake Enhanced © 2024 David Croshaw
 ## Free and Open for the Community!

 ## Working: